CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

    ![](../media/h58.png)

-1. Enter the following command, replace the text `REPLACE_WITH_REGION_YOU_SELECTED_IN_CHALLENGE01_TASK01` with the Azure region location that you have used earlier in the Challenge 1.
-Enter the command at the Terminal window prompt and then press **Enter**.
+1. Enter the following command, replace the text `REPLACE_WITH_REGION_YOU_SELECTED_IN_CHALLENGE01_TASK01` with the Azure region location that you have used earlier in the Challenge 1 and then press **Enter**.
 This command deploys a PostgreSQL server instance.

    ```
    .\iac\manageIac.ps1 -iacAction create -passwd "1234ABcd!" -deploy "postgresql" -rgname "Appmod" -location "REPLACE_WITH_REGION_YOU_SELECTED_IN_CHALLENGE1_TASK01"